Treatment-Effect Estimation in Complex Designs under a Parallel-trends Assumption: Introduction

 Finally, we illustrate our theoretical results by studying the effect of newspapers on electoral turnout in the US between 1868 and 1928, revisiting \cite*{gentzkow2011}.
 We extend their analysis by considering a dynamic rather than static setup, thus allowing the number of past newspapers to potentially affect current turnout.
 Our event-study effects, relying only on no-anticipation and parallel trends assumptions, show a large positive effect of newspapers on turnout.
 Though these parameters cannot bring a definitive answer to this question, they also suggest that the current number of newspapers has a larger effect than the lagged number of newspapers, and our estimates of the random coefficients distributed lag model confirm this finding.
 On the other hand, the distributed-lag TWFE regression leads to the opposite conclusion: the coefficient on lagged newspapers is positive and significant, while the coefficient on current newspapers is small and insignificant.
 Our decomposition of those coefficients shows that they may be unreliable if effects vary across counties.

-This paper contributes to a rapidly growing literature on difference-in-differences.
-The first part summarizes and extends results from \cite{de2020difference}, a paper that extends results in \cite{callaway2018}, \cite{abraham2018} and \cite*{borusyak2020revisiting} to non-binary and/or non-absorbing designs.
-Our analysis of the random coefficients distributed-lag model shows that the work of \cite{chamberlain1992efficiency}, \cite{arellano2012identifying}, and \cite{graham2012identification} can fruitfully be applied to estimate distributed-lag models with heterogeneous effects.
+This paper contributes to a rapidly growing literature on difference-in-differences (DID).
+In that literature, most papers have focused on designs with a binary and absorbing treatment \citep{dcDH2020,callaway2018,abraham2018,borusyak2020revisiting} or on heterogeneous adoption designs where all units are untreated at period one before treated units start receiving heterogeneous doses \citep{fricke2017identification,dcDH2020,callaway2021difference,de2022heterogeneousadoption}.
+The first part of the paper summarizes and extends results from \cite{de2020difference}, that can accommodate complex designs with a non-binary and/or non-absorbing treatment, and where units may receive heterogeneous treatment doses even at period one.
+We emphasize that under a parallel-trends assumption alone, we can identify weighted averages of the effect of the current and lagged treatments on the outcome, without being able to separately estimate those effects.
+This motivates our analysis of the random coefficients distributed-lag model in the second part of the paper.
+There, we show that the work of \cite{chamberlain1992efficiency}, \cite{arellano2012identifying}, and \cite{graham2012identification} can fruitfully be applied to estimate distributed-lag models with heterogeneous effects.
 Compared to these papers, we highlight the fact that averages of the random coefficients can be estimated simply and without tuning parameters if the treatment variable takes a finite number of values.
 We also provide identification conditions for the average of each random coefficient, rather than the average of the whole vector.
-Finally, the decomposition of the distributed-lag TWFE regression estimator is related to, but different from that in \cite{de2020difference}: unlike in that paper, here we assume homogeneous treatment effects over time, a natural assumption if one wants to use past policy changes to do ex-ante policy evaluation.
-Even under that strong additional assumption, distributed-lag TWFE regressions may not estimate convex combinations of effects.

 The paper is organized as follows.
 Section 2 presents the setup, our main assumptions and the type of designs we consider.
 Section 3 considers identification and estimation under no-anticipation and parallel-trends assumptions.
 Section 4 considers identification and estimation when one also imposes a random coefficients distributed-lag linear model.
 Section 5 applies the results of Sections 3 and 4 to estimate the effect of newspapers on electoral turnout.
 Proofs are relegated to the appendix.